fhwang/admin_assistant/website/api/core.markdown

 If a column is a polymorphic association, admin\_assistant will offer specific widgets for searching and editing this column.
 With `polymorphic_types` you can tell it what possible types the association can be set to.

+### Model methods

+#### name\_for\_admin\_assistant

+When dealing with associations, admin\_assistant needs a convenient way to display a given record.
+By default, it will look for a method with the name `name`, `title`, `login`, or `username`.
+If you'd like to provide custom functionality across all admin\_assistant controllers, define the method `name_for_admin_assistant` on the model.

+For example, let's say you have a ProductCategory class with a field `category_name`.
+With the code below, any time a product category is referred to through an association, admin\_assistant will display the `category_name`, in index views, form selects, etc.

+    class ProductCategory < ActiveRecord::Base
+      def name_for_admin_assistant
+        self.category_name
+      end
+    end